The Governing Body

 A number of governors have been into school this month to attend assemblies, visit classes to see learning in action and see the new woodland area and outdoor classroom.

-Governors have also met with a number of architectural firms and appointed a firm to provide to develop a medium term plan for development of the site and buildings and to partner school through any projects.
+Governors have also met with a number of architectural firms and appointed a firm to develop a medium term plan for development of the site and buildings and to partner school through any projects.

 October and November 2016